 And let’s not forget Aljezur—a picture-perfect market town with whitewashed houses, authentic Portuguese gastronomy, and wines that’ll make your taste buds dance.
 Nearby, you’ll find even more stunning beaches like Arrifana, Carrapateira, and Amoreira, all within the protected Parque Natural do Sudoeste Alentejano e Costa Vicentina.

-When it comes to the best beaches in Europe, Turkey’s Ölüdeniz Beach, also known as the Blue Lagoon, is a shimmering star.
-Picture a tranquil lagoon, surrounded by majestic coves, with a curved beach that seems straight out of a postcard.
-It’s no wonder this spot is one of Turkey’s top treasures!
+When it comes to the best on the beach destinations in Europe, Turkey’s Ölüdeniz Beach, also known as the Blue Lagoon, stands out as a shimmering gem.
+Imagine a serene lagoon, embraced by stunning coves, with a curved beach that looks like it’s straight out of a postcard.
+It’s no wonder this is one of the popular beaches in Turkey, drawing visitors from all over the world!

 Sure, Ölüdeniz might be a ‘hidden’ gem, but with views this good, it’s more of an open secret.
 Unless you’re an early bird or a night owl, expect to share the sand with fellow sun-seekers.
 But don’t worry, renting a lounge chair to soak up the sun while watching yachts drift by makes it all worthwhile.